DaoAI-Robotics-Inc/daoai_camera_studio_user_manual/docs/source/case-studies/evaluate-accuracy/index.rst

 Suppose this distance measured in camera is 335, then the camera trueness can be calculated as (336.5-335)/336 * 100% = 0.15%.

-If you have DaoAI Vision Studio installed, you can use the calibration node's presision measure mode to validate camera trueness.
+If you have DaoAI Vision Studio installed, you can use the calibration node's precision measure mode to validate camera trueness.

 .. image:: ./images/precision_measure.png